Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Method

 \subsection{Stage 1: Surface reconstruction from glossy appearance}

 Current inverse rendering methods first recover implicit neural surfaces, typically represented as SDFs, from multi-view images to recover shape information, then freeze the parameters of neural surfaces to further recover the material.
-However, this approach does not consider specular reflections that produce highlights and often models this inconsistent color as bumpy surface geometry as depicted in \figref{fig:motivation}.
+However, this approach does not consider specular reflections that produce highlights and often models this inconsistent color as bumpy surface geometry as depicted in \figref{fig:motivation} left.
 This incorrect surface reconstruction has a negative impact on subsequent material reconstruction.
 We propose a neural surface reconstruction method that considers the appearance, diffuse color, and specular color of glossy surfaces at the same time, whose architecture is given in \figref{fig:stage1_pipeline}.
 Our inspiration comes from the following observations.
-First, according to Geo-NeuS, using SDF point cloud supervision can make the colors of surface points and volume rendering more similar.
-We abandoned the idea of using additional surface points to supervise SDFs and directly use two different MLPs to predict the surface rendering and volume rendering results, and narrow the gap between these two colors using network training.
-In addition, when modeling glossy surfaces, Ref-NeRF proposes a method of decomposing appearance into diffuse and specular components, which can better model the glossy appearance.
-We propose to simultaneously optimize the volume appearance, surface diffuse radiance, and specular radiance of surface points, which can achieve an improved surface reconstruction of glossy surfaces.
+First, according to Geo-NeuS~\citep{geo-neus}, using SDF point cloud supervision can make the colors of surface points and volume rendering more similar.
+We abandoned the idea of using additional surface points to supervise SDFs and directly used two different MLPs to predict the surface rendering and volume rendering results and narrow the gap between these two colors using network training.
+In addition, when modeling glossy surfaces, Ref-NeRF~\cite{Refnerf} proposes a method of decomposing reflected radiance into diffuse and specular components, which can better model the glossy appearance.
+However, this approach is unstable when directly applied to reconstruct implicit surfaces.
+We propose to simultaneously optimize the radiance from the volumetric rendering and the surface rendering.
+For surface rendering, we further split the reflected radiance into a diffuse and a specular component.
+This can achieve an improved surface reconstruction of glossy surfaces.

 \textbf{Shape representation}.
 We model shape as a signed distance function $\sdf: \coord \mapsto (s,\feat)$, which maps a 3D point $\coord \in \R^3$ to its signed distance value $s \in \R$ and a feature vector $\feat \in \R^{256}$.
 SDF allows computing a normal $\normal$ directly by calculating the gradient: $\normal = \nabla \sdf(\coord) / \|\nabla \sdf(\coord) \|$.